 6. Vehicles for Change

-Other Possible Ways to Get a Free Car Now (or for Cheap)
+Other Ways to Get a Free Car

-If you don’t meet the criteria for the charities above, then you might need to get creative in how you find yourself a car.
+If you don’t meet the criteria for the charities above, you might need to get creative in how you find yourself a car.
 These options will require you to get out of your comfort zone and ask people in your community or those closest to you for help.

 Many local churches have a line item in their budget for benevolence and could be one way to get a free car now.
 Churches have helped people whose homes have flooded, roofs have caved in, cars have stopped working, or for members who are down on their luck.